Karl Daub

-Karl Daub (20 March 1765 – 22 November 1836) was a German Protestant theologian.
+Karl Daub (/de/; 20 March 1765 – 22 November 1836) was a German Protestant theologian.

 Biography

-He was born at Kassel.
+He was born in Kassel.
 He studied philosophy, philology and theology at Marburg in 1786, and eventually (1795) became professor ordinarius of theology at the University of Heidelberg, where he remained until his death.
 He became rector of the university in 1816 and 1824.
 He was married in 1801 to Sophie Wilhelmine Charlotte Blum.